TeHanHunter/TESS_Gaia_Light_Curve/README.rst

 Introduction
 ==================================

-TESS-Gaia Light Curve (TGLC) is a dataset of TESS full-frame image light curves publicly available via the MAST portal.
+TESS-Gaia Light Curve (`TGLC <https://archive.stsci.edu/hlsp/tglc>`_) is a dataset of TESS full-frame image light curves publicly available via the MAST portal.
 It is fitted with effective PSF and decontaminated with Gaia DR3 and achieved percent-level photometric precision down to 16th TESS magnitude!
 It unlocks astrophysics to a vast number of dim stars below 12th TESS magnitude.
+A package called tglc is pip-installable for customized light curve fits.

 .. image:: logo/EB_comparison_git.png
   :width: 800